trevthedev777/Portfolio-2022/README.md

 Expected:

-The game to adapt per size, and stack elements on the smallest screen sizes.
+The wesbite was to display the information as explained in readme.

 Actual: